kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 * Aggregator can only be configured in a Federated ETL environment
 * Must be using v1.107.0 of Kubecost or newer
 * Your _values.yaml_ file must have set `kubecostDeployment.queryServiceReplicas` to its default value `0`.
+* You must have your context set to your primary cluster.
+Kubecost Aggregator cannot be deployed on secondary clusters.

 ### Tutorial